-We have devoted substantially all of our resources to research and development or to acquisition of our product candidates.
-We have not yet marketed or sold any products or generated any significant revenue.
-We have incurred annual net losses since inception.
-We had an operating net loss of \$1.9 million and \$6.2 million for the three- and nine-months ended September 30, 2010 and cash of approximately \$29.3 million at September 30, 2010.
+We have devoted substantially all of our resources to research and development and to acquisition of our product candidates.
+We have not yet marketed or sold any products or generated any significant revenue and have incurred significant losses since inception.
+We had a loss from operations of \$11.0 million for the nine months ended September 30, 2011 and cash, cash equivalents and short-term investments of approximately \$38.3 million at September 30, 2011.

 Our company was incorporated in Delaware in December 1995.
-In October 2000, we merged our wholly-owned subsidiary, Biokeys Acquisition Corp., with and into Biokeys, Inc. and changed our name to Biokeys Pharmaceuticals, Inc. In May 2003, we merged Biokeys, Inc., our wholly-owned subsidiary, with and into us and changed our name to ADVENTRX Pharmaceuticals, Inc. In July 2004, we formed a wholly-owned subsidiary, ADVENTRX (Europe) Ltd., in the United Kingdom primarily to facilitate conducting clinical trials in the EU, which we dissolved in December 2009.
-In April 2006, we acquired SD Pharmaceuticals, Inc., a Delaware corporation, as a wholly-owned subsidiary.
+In October 2000, we merged our wholly owned subsidiary, Biokeys Acquisition Corp., with and into Biokeys, Inc. and changed our name to Biokeys Pharmaceuticals, Inc. In May 2003, we merged Biokeys, Inc., our wholly owned subsidiary, with an into us and changed our name to ADVENTRX Pharmaceuticals, Inc. In April 2006, we acquired SD Pharmaceuticals, Inc., a Delaware corporation, as a wholly owned subsidiary, and, in April 2011, we acquired SynthRx, Inc., a Delaware corporation, as a wholly owned subsidiary.

 Our executive offices are located at 12390 El Camino Real, Suite 150, San Diego, California 92130, and our telephone number is (858) 552-0866.
 Our corporate website is located at www.adventrx.com.
 We make available free of charge through our corporate Internet website our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
-Information on our website does not constitute part of this prospectus supplement or any other prospectus supplement.
+The information contained in, or that can be accessed through, our website does not constitute part of this prospectus supplement or any other prospectus supplement.